May Term 2025 Catalog

 In order to arrange an Internship during the May Term, the student must complete the following:

 1. Contact a person, or mentor, in the student’s area of interest and discuss the internship experience.
 The student is responsible for making the necessary arrangements including housing and transportation.
+Dr. Olufowote will have select opportunities for students seeking to intern at Ball Memorial Hospital, Minnetrista, and Hillcroft on a first come-first serve basis.

 2. Complete the internship application and give the hours the student expects to work and the type of experience they would like to have.
 Be realistic about the expectations of the internship program and the mentor.
 The student may NOT work under the supervision of relatives or be paid for their services.